fidit-rijeka/django-aai-eduhr/docs/production.md

 ### Signing

 Depending on your configuration, you should enable *Sign Assertion*, *Sign Response* and *Sign Logout* in the AAI@EduHr resource registry.
+You should also enable signature validation for authentication and logout requests, i.e.
+*Validate Authn Request* and *Validate Logout Request*.

-You should configure your certificate/public key in the *SP Signing Certificate* field without the `-----BEGIN/END CERTIFICATE-----` lines.
+Configure your certificate/public key in the *SP Signing Certificate* field  without the `-----BEGIN/END CERTIFICATE-----` lines.
 This will enable signing and validation of exchanged messages by the IdP.

 On the application side, you should enable `want_assertions_signed` and `want_responses_signed`.
-If you want your application to sign logout and/or authentication requests, you should enable `authn_requests_signed` and/or `logout_requests_signed` as well.
+If you have enabled validation of authentication and logout requests, you can enable signing by setting `authn_requests_signed` and `logout_requests_signed`, respectively.
+For stricter security, consider signing logout responses as well by enabling `logout_responses_signed`.

 ```py
 SAML_CONFIG = {